 Where you’ll be staying also determines what you should pack and add to your travel checklist.

 If you’re staying in a hotel, they typically provide toiletries like shampoo, conditioner, and soap and have hairdryers and towels in the bathrooms.
 But they also can provide things like razors, bandages or first aid, toothbrushes and toothpaste, sewing kits, and games or activities for kids.

-When you’re staying with friends or family or an equipped Airbnb, you can access a washing machine and dryer.
+When you’re staying with friends or family, a timeshare or an equipped Airbnb, you can access a washing machine and dryer.
 Being able to do laundry means you can pack less.

 5. Your Mode of Transportation

 If your trip involves flying, you need to pack more carefully than you would if you’re traveling by car, bus, or train.
 One thing you’ll need to do ahead of time is to check the dimensions of your luggage, as the oversized baggage fees airlines charge can be hefty.